winstoncheong/projecteuler/README.md

 **Solution:** Just grid traversal.
 Multiple double-for loops to get every arrangement of 4 adjacent numbers.
 Had to be careful with indexing / range of the looping.

+# 12: Highly divisible triangular number
+What is the value of the first triangle number to have over 500 divisors?

+**Solution:** Calculate number of divisors by using the factorization of the number (from the powers of the primes).

 # 13: Large sum